pingswept/me30-website/content/notes/feather-programming.md

 **xyz.value**: the voltage value at the pin for object xyz

 **xyz.value = 1**: sets the voltage at the pin for xyz to be “high.”
-For the Feather, that's 3.3 V
+For the KB2040, that's 3.3 V

 **xyz.value = True**: another way to set the voltage high